 Many of us have seen overprotective parenting on the playground or at a child’s school.
 In a society where many parents feel the need to do everything for their children, it can be hard to distinguish the difference between typical concern versus overprotective parenting.

-Below are common examples of overprotective parenting:
+Here are several common examples of overprotective parenting:

 Hovering Over a Child at the Playground